FAQ's: Your Questions Answered

-How do I know if I have all the elements necessary to bring a wrongful death action forward, and if the injuries that caused by loved ones death would support such a claim?
-Call Dan Newlin Injury Attorneys at (407) 888-8000.
+How do I know if I have all the elements necessary to bring a wrongful death action forward and if the injuries that caused by loved one’s death would support such a claim?
+Call Dan Newlin Injury Attorneys at 800-257-1822.
 Dan Newlin Injury Attorneys are experienced, aggressive and knowledgeable attorneys that have helped over 10,000 people with personal injury and wrongful death claims, and they would be honored to help you.
 It is in your best interest, and that of your loved ones, that you consult with an attorney before making any major decisions.
 We would be happy to answer any of the questions you have about what is needed to handle your wrongful death case.
 Our team of conscientious legal professionals is committed to aggressively representing the survivors in their claim for wrongful death damages.
-Please call or contact us today for a FREE CONSULTATION – REMEMBER, we are always willing to come meet with you to discuss your legal options and you pay us nothing unless we win your case.
+Please call or contact us today for a FREE CONSULTATION – REMEMBER, we are always willing to meet with you to discuss your legal options, and you pay us nothing unless we win your case.